yhkaplan/presentations/2020/10/16/README.md

 ---

 # What is a backend driven UI?
-* Extreme end: every individual view defined in JSON
+* Extreme end: every individual view defined by backend
-* Less extreme: order of and type of view defined in JSON
+* Less extreme: order of and type of view defined by backend
 * Why JSON?

 ---